Skip to main content

 Transitional period ends24 March 2028All new homes must comply with FHS

-These dates are now confirmed.
+The Future Homes Standard dates are confirmed; the HEM approval date slipped on 8 June 2026 and is now expected in the coming months.
 See our Timeline & Status page for the latest position.

 Frequently Asked Questions